chpc-tech-eval/scc/tutorial2/README.md

 # Manipulating Files and Directories

+Here is a list of Linux commands and utilities that you will use often during the course of the competition.
+You should become familiar with these commands.

-* Print name of current / working directory: If you are lost and don't know where you are currently working use `pwd` (print working directory).
+* `pwd`: If you are lost and don't know where you are currently working use `pwd` (print working directory).
 It will show you your current working space.

-* Make a New Directory: `mkdir` is used to create folders or directories, the `-p` flag can be used to create additional parent folders and directories.
+* `mkdir` is used to create or *make* new folders or directories, the `-p` flag can be used to create additional parent folders and directories.

-* Creating new Files: Both commands and text editors can be used to create and edit files.
-For example `touch` creates a new file.
+* Both commands and text editors can be used to create and edit files.
+For example `touch <filename>` creates a new file.
 Similarly the text editors `vi`, `vim` and `nano` are used to create and / or edit files.

-* List Directory `ls` (list) command used to list the content of directory / folder.
+* `ls` is used to list the content of directory / folder.

-* Change Directory `cd` command allows you to move between directories.
+* `cd` allows you to move between directories.

-* Copy File or Directory `cp` files / directories from source to destinations.
+* `cp` copies files and / or directories from source to destinations.
 Consider it's functions to be similar to those of Windows' `copy and paste`.

 * Move File or Directory `mv` command moves files / directories from source to destinations.
 Consider it's functions to be similar to those of Windows' `cut and paste`.

-* Remove File or Directory `rm` remove command is used to delete files, and directory with `-r` flag.
+* Remove File or Directory `rm` remove command is used to delete files, and directory with `-r` or `--recursive` flag.

 # Verifying Networking Setup

 Your VMs have been assigned local public facing IP addresses.
-Navigate to `Compute` -> `Instances` on your OpenStack dashboard.
-Click the any name of the virtual machine instance to see an overview of your virtual machine specifications, under `IP Addresses` you will see two IP addresses (IPs) (for the headnode) and one IP address (for compute node) with their respective networks.
-The headnode IP addresses will look like `10.100.50.x` and `154.114.72.x` where `x` is your specific vm address number. `10.100.50.x` network is for internal use and `154.114.72.x` is for public facing usage.
+Navigate to `Compute   ->  Instances` on your OpenStack dashboard.
+Click the any name of the virtual machine instance to see an overview of your virtual machine specifications, under `IP Addresses` you will see two IP addresses (IPs) (for the head node) and one IP address (for compute node) with their respective networks.
+The head node's IP addresses will look like `10.x.x.x` and `154.114.72.x` where `x` denotes your specific VM's subnet suffix and address number. `10.100.50.x` network is for internal use and `154.114.72.x` is for public facing usage.

 You can check your network interfaces by using the `ip a` command after logging in to your headnode or commpute node.

  <p align="center"><img alt="`ip a` to show `eth0` interface for internal IPs" src="./resources/ipaforeth0interface.png" width=900 /></p>